 Teeth Grinding and Clenching

 Good oral health starts with at-home oral care and a strong commitment to regular checkups, but it also means taking care of your whole-body wellness too!
-To make sure your gum health is protected, get in touch with a periodontist in Frisco today!
+Other areas of your body can influence your oral health, and more dentists are prioritizing this connection every day.
+However, if you’re already showing signs of gum disease, don’t hesitate to get in touch with a periodontist in Frisco today!

 About the Author

 Dr. Carnow is a board-certified periodontist who has completed numerous continuing education courses that go above and beyond what is mandatory within his specialty.
-He performs a wide range of treatments designed to treat varying degrees of gum disease and gum-related problems, so you can get your oral health back on track.
+He performs a wide range of treatments designed to treat varying degrees of gum disease and gum-related problems, so if you believe that your gum health might be compromised, he can help you get your oral health back on track.
 To schedule an appointment with his office, you can contact him through his website.